Over the weekend, we asked our Facebook community the following question:

 Don’t waste your time with Qantas or Virgin.
 Get an Amex card and transfer straight to KrisFlyer 1 to 1 – Anthony S.

-If you are still after some Velocity Points, then the current highest sign-up bonus is on the American Express Velocity Platinum card.
+If you are still after some Velocity Points, then have a look at the American Express Velocity Platinum Card:

 If you are wanting some Qantas Points instead, then there are two lucrative offers running: